Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 **Key Features of Dyninst**
 - **Abstract, Machine-Independent Interface**: Unlike tools tied to specific architectures, Dyninst offers a general interface that works across various machine types.
 - **Anywhere, Any-Time Instrumentation**: It can add or modify instrumentation (additional code to analyze or monitor a program) at virtually any point in a program's execution life cycle.
+- **Low Overhead**: The performance impact is proportional to the amount of instrumentation added, meaning uninstrumented parts of the program run at native speed.